 See our notes about the Simple Present Tense in English.

 You might be interested in the Pronunciation of -S at the end of words in English.

-If you found this information about the Third Person in the Present Tense useful, share it with others:
+If you found this grammar guide about the Third Person in the Present Tense useful, let others know about it: